Resource Estimation for VQE on Small Molecules: Impact of Fermion Mappings and Hamiltonian Reductions: Introduction

 The Quantum Phase Estimation (QPE) algorithm provides an asymptotically optimal, fully quantum method for extracting the eigenvalues of the Hamiltonian by coherently simulating its time evolution and performing an inverse quantum Fourier transform-based phase readout~\cite{AspuruGuzik2005, OMalley2016}.
-Although QPE enables chemically accurate energy estimation with polynomial scaling, its implementation requires deep circuits, long coherence times, and fault-tolerant error correction, limiting its near-term applicability on NISQ~\cite{Preskill2018} and emerging FASQ~\cite{Eisert2025} hardware.
-The VQE algorithm, on the other hand, approximates the ground-state energy of the given Hamiltonian by preparing parameterized quantum circuits, known as ansätze, and iteratively optimizing the parameters of the ansatz using classical optimizer feedback loops~\cite{Peruzzo2014, McClean2016}.
+Although QPE enables chemically accurate energy estimation with polynomial scaling, its implementation requires deep circuits, long coherence times, and fault-tolerant error correction.
+These requirements limit its near-term applicability on NISQ~\cite{Preskill2018} hardware and underscore the long-term need for FASQ~\cite{Eisert2025} devices.
+The VQE algorithm, on the other hand, approximates the ground-state energy of the given Hamiltonian by preparing parameterized quantum circuits (ansätze) and iteratively optimizing their parameters using classical optimizer feedback loops~\cite{Peruzzo2014, McClean2016}.
 A widely adopted chemistry-inspired ansatz is the UCCSD ansatz~\cite{Barkoutsos2018}, which provides a physically motivated way to represent correlated electronic wavefunctions on QC hardware.
 The practical realization of VQE with UCCSD remains strongly constrained by the current state of QC hardware, which is dominated by noise, limited connectivity, and shallow circuit depths characteristic of the NISQ era~\cite{Tilly2022}.